Nissmoline/pythonProject/README.md

-Two-Point Perspective Projection of 3D Figures Using OpenGL

-Overview
-This project showcases a Python application that visualizes 3D figures—tetrahedron, hexahedron, and octahedron—using two-point perspective projection in OpenGL.
-Users can select a figure from the main menu and rotate it using mouse controls for detailed viewing.
-The project emphasizes the fundamentals of 3D graphics, perspective projection, and interactive user interfaces.

-Table of Contents
-Project Details
-Technologies Used
-Project Structure
-Setup Instructions
-Features
-Conclusion
-Project Details

-The primary objective is to implement a two-point perspective projection for three-dimensional figures, providing realistic visual depth.
-Key objectives include:

-Developing an interactive main menu to select a 3D figure.
-Displaying wireframe models of selected figures with perspective effects.
-Enabling real-time rotation of figures using mouse interaction.
-Optimizing rendering functions for smooth transitions between menu and figure display.
-Technologies Used
-Programming Language: Python
-Development Environment: PyCharm Community Edition Graphics Libraries:
-OpenGL (PyOpenGL)```markdown
 # Two-Point Perspective Projection of 3D Figures Using OpenGL

 This project showcases a Python application that visualizes 3D figures—tetrahedron, hexahedron, and octahedron—using two-point perspective projection in OpenGL.
 Users can select a figure from the main menu and rotate it using mouse controls for detailed viewing.
 The project emphasizes the fundamentals of 3D graphics, perspective projection, and interactive user interfaces.